EricZinda/Perplexity/docs/towrite/3-Concepts.md

           - No because if that could work, we'd use it in "want" to see the type
           - We at least need a way to "duck type" for things like `compound` that see if the right side is a "menu"
         - But for things like `_have_v_1_present`, we need to know the type of thing the user mentioned, it isn't enough to do "is_concept(y)", right?
+            - Currently, the logic for `have_v_1_present` is:
+                - make sure the actor is the restaurant
+                - See if the restaurant has a relationship: "has X" where X is a concept.
+                - while this approach allows for answering "yes" to concepts that have no instances, it also requires that we remember mark both instances and concepts as being "had" by the restaurant.
+                - A better approach might be to see if we `have` even a single instance of the concept?
           - what if the user said "Do you have something small?", there is no "one type" for that
             - We could enumerate all concepts the user "has" and put "all small things" into those buckets?
+            - In general: Allow sending a list of concepts and return which of those the instances were
           - getting instances for use in duck typing does not work if the concept doesn't have any instances in the world yet
             - This seems crucial
+            - But if we can "prove" it based on criteria, etc. that is a workaround

 ## be_v_id(subject, object)
 for concepts: every x that specializes concept y should be able to be subject or object and should yield when either is unbound